Higher dimensional Jordan curves

 \blfootnote{\textup{2010} \textit{Mathematics Subject Classification}: \textup{28A75}, \textup{28A12} \textup{28A78}.

 \textit{Key words and phrases.} Rectifiability, uniform rectifiability, quasiminimizers, beta numbers, Hausdorff content, Travelling salesman theorem.

-M. Villa was supported by The Maxwell Institute Graduate School in Analysis and its Applications, a Centre for Doctoral Training funded by the UK Engineering and Physical Sciences Research Council (grant EP/L016508/01), the Scottish Funding Council, Heriot-Watt University and the University of Edinburgh. }
+M. V. was supported by The Maxwell Institute Graduate School in Analysis and its Applications, a Centre for Doctoral Training funded by the UK Engineering and Physical Sciences Research Council (grant EP/L016508/01), the Scottish Funding Council, Heriot-Watt University and the University of Edinburgh.
+M.V. was also supported by the Academy of Finland via the project Incidences on Fractals, grant No. 321896. }